drowe67/freedv-gui/USER_MANUAL.md

 If you have problems with 700D or 2020 sync even though you have a strong signal - try these option.

+## Helping Improve FreeDV

+If you have an interesting test case for example:

+1. FreeDV working poorly with a particular person or microphone.
+1. Poor over the air performance on a fast fading channel.
+1. Problems with sync on strong signals.
+1. A comparison with SSB.

+Please send the developers an off air recording of signal.
+FreeDV can record files from your radio using Tools-Record File from Radio.
+A recording of 30 to 60 seconds is most useful.

+With an recording we can reproduce you exact problem.
+If we can reproduce it we can fix it.
+Recordings are much more useful than anecdotes or subjective reports like "FreeDV doesn't work", "SSB is better", or "On 23 December it didn't work well on grid location XYZ".
+With subjective reports problems are impossible to reproduce, cannot be fixed, and you are unlikely to get the attention of the developers.

 ## Advanced/Developer Features

 ### Stats Window